cuenca-mx/quienesquien-python/README.md

 ## Example

-Once you have the token, you can perform searches by passing it
+Once you have the token, you can perform searches by passing it:

 ```python
 import os